TiBeN/ia-mame/README.md

 mame executable.

-So be sure mame works as expected before trying iamame, especially be sure one of the paths on the rompaths directive is writable.
-The downloaded roms will be stored into
+So be sure mame works as expected before trying iamame, especially be sure one of the paths on the rompath directive is writable.
+The downloaded roms will be stored into this path.
+If there are many, it will store on the first found.

 Finally, uses it like a normal mame execution: